KSDaemon/wampy.js/README.md

 Description
 ===========

-Wampy.js is client-side javascript library.
-It implements [WAMP][] v2 specification on top of WebSocket object, also provides additional features like autoreconnecting and use of Chaining Pattern.
+Wampy.js is javascript library, that runs both in browser and node.js enviroments.
+It implements [WAMP][] v2 specification on top of
+WebSocket object, also provides additional features like autoreconnecting and use of Chaining Pattern.
 It has no external dependencies (by default) and is easy to use.
 Also it's compatible with AMD and browserify.